 You can go to the college of your choice

 With so many acclaimed schools offering online courses, you will be able to enroll in your favorite school and still be in the comfort of your home.
-This is a great option for those who have other responsibilities and do not wish to leave their place of residence.
+This is an excellent option for those with other responsibilities who do not wish to leave their residence or want an earlier graduation.